-One of the fundamental and important questions in economics is whether economic rationality can be influenced by cognitive ability to the extent that inconsistencies resulting from low decision-making quality are due to limited cognitive resources.
+One important question in economics is whether economic rationality can be influenced by cognitive ability to the extent that inconsistencies resulting from low decision-making quality are due to limited cognitive resources.
 A number of papers have found that increasing cognitive load can influence performance in reasoning and math tasks as well as risk-aversion and impatience over choices (see Deck and Jahedi, 2015).
 With the exception of Castillo et al. (2017), no other study has examined the effect of cognitive load on economic rationality.